ga-wdi-boston/rails-api/roles/server.md

 | `/login`  | POST | Users Controller | `login` |  _Confirm whether or or not the user exists, and if the password is a match; if this is successful, give the user a token that they can use._ |

 ## Errors
-If for whatever reason you can't successfully complete your job, send an 'ERROR' message back to the server. e.g.
+If for whatever reason you can't successfully complete your job, send an 'ERROR' message back to the client. e.g.
 * "Error: No such ID" (if the ID doesn't exist)
 * "Error: Bad Request" (if the Model says that your data isn't valid)